 A final round will consist of an on-campus interview discussing the candidate’s conducting and educational philosophies, diagnostics exams, and an audition conducting at least one of the choirs on campus.
 The diagnostics that will take place on the audition day could include: identifying intervals played on a piano, vocalization to assess voice range/color, etc. (serving as your audition for the auditioned choirs on campus), aural chord analysis, language and I.P.A. skills, and piano skills (please bring something that will show your ability and be ready to sight-read a simple hymn on the piano).
 The interview and diagnostics portions of the day will end with a discussion of the candidate’s score preparation for that day, and sight-reading (most likely a motet and 20th century piece, tbd).

 Admission to the choral conducting concentration requires successful completion of various departmental requirements in ear training, written theory and music history, along with Latin, Italian, French, English and German diction.
 These will be tested after acceptance and when the candidate arrives in the August of the first year of study.
 If review courses are needed, it is then that they will be assigned and taken.
 Lastly, undergraduate or graduate credit in a course in vocal pedagogy must be presented for graduation.

-Send all Choral Conducting inquiries and materials to: Dr. Patrick Walders, Director of Choral Studies, SDSU School of Music and Dance, 5500 Campanile Drive, MC 7902, San Diego, CA 92182
+Send all Choral Conducting inquiries and materials to: Dr. Matthew Nielsen, Interim Director of Choral Studies, SDSU School of Music and Dance, 5500 Campanile Drive, MC 7902, San Diego, CA 92182

 Audition Requirements for Orchestral Conducting